QuantEcon/continuous_time_mcs/ctmc_lectures/kolmogorov_bwd.md

 In other words, each $P_t$ has unit row sums.

-Next we check positivity of all elements of $P_t$ (which can easily fail for matrix exponentials).
+Next we check nonnegativity of all elements of $P_t$ (which can easily fail for matrix exponentials).

 To this end, adopting an argument from {cite}`stroock2013introduction`, we